pyRiemann/pyRiemann-qiskit/doc/introduction.rst

 How to cite?
 ================================
-Anton Andreev, Grégoire Cattan, Sylvain Chevallier, and Quentin Barthélemy.
-‘PyRiemann-Qiskit: A Sandbox for Quantum Classification Experiments with Riemannian Geometry’.
+Anton Andreev, Grégoire Cattan, Sylvain Chevallier, and Quentin Barthélemy. ‘pyRiemann-qiskit: A Sandbox for Quantum Classification Experiments with Riemannian Geometry’.
 Research Ideas and Outcomes 9 (20 March 2023). https://doi.org/10.3897/rio.9.e101006.